TED TODD FLOORING

 What are the advantages of Medium Oak Flooring over alternatives like laminate flooring?

-Medium and mid tone floors have big benefits over their synthetic cousins.
+Medium and mid tone oak floors have big benefits over their synthetic cousins.

 All work hard to replicate wood’s natural-world look few even get close.
 Tiles for example look odd as they are just not long enough and can be difficult to keep clean in comparison.

 Vinyl or LVT struggle too when compared to real wood.
-Contrary the claims of being easy to care for, it is still prone to scratching and unfortunately you cannot restore this floor; once the damage appears, you have to simply live with it, or replace it.
-Wood flooring on the other hand can be restored many times over and this why it is a ‘buy once’ investment that can easily last a lifetime with the correct care.
+Contrary to the claims of being easy to care for, it is still prone to scratching and unfortunately you cannot restore this floor; once the damage appears, you have to simply live with it, or replace it.
+Oak wood flooring on the other hand can be restored many times over and this why it is a ‘buy once’ investment that can easily last a lifetime with the correct care.
+For more information on caring for your wood flooring, visit our Advice Hub.

 Get started with Ted Todd